Classroom and Lab Software Installation Request

 Late software requests will be subject to a labor charge.

 Additionally, software requests that are missing information and required documentation after 30 days from the deadline will also be subject to a labor charge.
 Each software package can take anywhere from 2 to 80 hours to install, dependent on application complexity and compatibility with existing software and configurations.
 We cannot guarantee late requests will be installed and available by the beginning of classes for the semester requested.

 Software Installation Procedure

 1. Only the software contact in a department may request software.
-To find your department's software contact, go to www.ndsu.edu/its/software/software_licensing_program/ndsu_department_software_contacts/
+To find your department's software contact, go to the NDSU Departmental Software Contacts page.

 2. Each individual software requested must be submitted in a separate request form.
 (Do not list multiple software in one request.)